percona/distmongo-docs/docs/minor-upgrade.md

     If you installed Percona Distribution for MongoDB from the [Major release repository](repo-overview.md), this step is optional.
 This repository automatically includes new version packages and you receive a prompt for an upgrade from the package manager of your operating system.

-    If you installed Percona Distribution for MongoDB from the Minor release repository, you must enable the new version repository (for example, `pdmdb-7.0.4`) to upgrade.
+    If you installed Percona Distribution for MongoDB from the Minor release repository, you must enable the new version repository (for example, `pdmdb-{{tag}}`) to upgrade.
 We recommend to use the `setup` subcommand:

     ```{.bash data-prompt="$"}
-    $ sudo percona-release setup pdmdb-7.0.4
+    $ sudo percona-release setup pdmdb-{{tag}}
     ```

 ## Procedure